Description of Research Expertise:

 Maria Vega, PhD student, CAMB (thesis project; NIH T32 training grant), postdoctoral fellow at Princeton University

 Johannes von Burstin, MD, Postdoctoral fellow (recipient of DFG fellowship).
 At Technical University, Munich, Germany

 Todd Waldron, PhD, Postdoctoral fellow (NIH F32 fellowship)

 Melanie P. Wescott, PhD, Postdoctoral fellow (recipient of National Pancreas Foundation fellowship)

 Louise Wang, University of Pennsylvania, undergraduate student (NIH fellowship).
-Now Medical Intern at University of Pennsylvania
+Medical resident at University of Pennsylvania

 Rafi Winograd, University of Pennsylvania Rotating MD PhD student